 But KiwiSaver isn’t the only helping hand.
 There’s another method for surviving the end of the financial year.
 What if you could actually pay less tax?
 Paying taxes is an obligation, but there are ways to reduce the amount of income you’ve technically earned and therefore pay less tax.
 The way this works is through claiming tax back on your expenses.

-If the KiwiSaver Government Contribution is a kind of retirement nest-egg, then getting your expenses in order is more of an ‘immune boost’ (both mentally and financially) against the other obstacles of the end of financial year.
+If the KiwiSaver Government Contribution is a kind of retirement nest-egg, then getting your expenses in order is more of a boost (both mentally and financially) against the other obstacles at the end of financial year.

 Throughout the year, you might have accumulated handfuls of expenses, all related to your line of work, for which you can claim the tax back.
 Claiming expenses will reduce the amount of tax you’ll have to pay.
-If you have an accountant, you likely have been told enough about expenses already.
-You likely have a shoebox or a drawer in your house where you store all of your receipts.
-Now is the time to get that out.

 Whether or not you have a casual filing space for your expense receipts, like a shoebox or a drawer at home (or if they’re randomly strewn throughout your house), getting your expenses in order can be a real pain.